kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/06_hello_world_Pods/transcript.md

 kubectl describe pod pod-httpd
 ```

-This has a lot of the same output as we saw when using kubectl get.
-However it does have some other interesting info, such as an event log at the bottom which can be useful for troubleshooting.
+This has a lot of the same output as we saw with the get command.
+However it does have some other interesting info, such as an event log at the bottom, this can be useful for troubleshooting.

 Let's now clear the screen and return back to the get command: